PowerPoint for kids: Terrific tool for reluctant writers

-Some time ago, in preparation for my first webinar, I discovered the joy of making PowerPoint presentations.
-Call me weird, but I found that I love combining writing with techno-creativity—choosing a template, organizing my ideas into neat bullet points, and adding just the right clipart or photo to each page.
+Some time ago, in preparation for my first webinar, I discovered the joy of making Microsoft® PowerPoint presentations.
+Call me weird, but I found I love combining writing with techno-creativity—choosing a template, organizing my ideas into neat bullet points, and adding just the right clipart or photo to each page.

 PowerPoint for Kids Who Hate to Write

-It may not sound like your idea of fun, but if you have a reluctant writer, I can fairly guarantee that he’d rather make a PowerPoint presentation than write a report by hand.
+It may not sound like your idea of fun, but if you have a reluctant writer, I can fairly guarantee that he’d rather make a PowerPoint slide show than write a report by hand.
 As a matter of fact, allowing your child to display his understanding of a subject in a fresh new way can spark tremendous enthusiasm and eagerness.
 Creating a PowerPoint presentation appeals to children on so many levels:

 - Perfect for both visual and kinesthetic learners.